EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction

+In addition to the quantitative results, we visualize EfficientViT and the baseline models qualitatively on Cityscapes.
+The results are shown in Figure~\ref{fig:visualization}.
+We can find that EfficientViT can better recognize boundaries and small objects than the baseline models while achieving lower latency on GPU.

 \paragraph{ADE20K.} Table~\ref{tab:ade20k_main} summarizes the comparison between EfficientViT and SOTA semantic segmentation models on ADE20K.
-Similar to Cityscapes, we can see that EfficientViT also achieves significant efficiency improvements on ADE20K.
-For example, with +0.5 mIoU gain, EfficientViT-B1 provides 5.9x MACs reduction and 6.5x latency reduction than SegFormer-B1.
-With +0.8 mIoU gain, EfficientViT-B2 requires 2.7x fewer MACs and runs 5.2x faster than SegNeXt-S.
+Like Cityscapes, we can see that EfficientViT also achieves significant efficiency improvements on ADE20K.
+For example, with +0.6 mIoU gain, EfficientViT-B1 provides 5.2x MACs reduction and up to 3.5x GPU latency reduction than SegFormer-B1.
+With +1.6 mIoU gain, EfficientViT-B2 requires 1.8x fewer computational costs and runs 2.4x faster on Jetson AGX Orin GPU than SegNeXt-S.